 - Report the incident to Action Fraud.
 You can report the scam online or by calling 0300 123 2040.

-- Alert your local police or Neighbourhood watch so that they can warn other residents that the fraudster is in the area.
+- Alert your local police or Neighbourhood Watch so that they can warn other residents that the fraudster is in the area.

 - Report dodgy salespeople to Citizens Advice (who can pass complaints to your local Trading Standards authority) if you believe they have sold you faulty, inferior or overpriced products or services.

-- If you buy something as a result of an unsolicited visit to your home you have a legal right to cancel – but be warned that you might not be able to track down a scammer.
+- If you buy something as a result of an unsolicited visit to your home, you have a legal right to cancel – but be warned that you might not be able to track down a scammer.

 - If you’ve paid by card or cheque, contact your bank to see what they can do.
 They should be able to offer advice on stopping the payment and keeping your bank account safe.